clearlinux/swupd-client/docs/swupd.1.md

     will be removed from the system, as well as all bundles that required the listed bundles, either directly or indirectly.

+`bundle-list`

+    List all installed sofware bundles in the local system.

 `check-update`

     Checks whether an update is available and prints out the information